Nate Augspurger: Professional rugby career

 By 2018, the Major League Rugby professional competition had begun.
 Augspurger signed for the San Diego Legion under Head Coach Rob Hoadley.
-In 2018, Nate was again selected for the 2018 Americas Rugby Championship which was placed in the middle of the MLR season.
+In 2018, Nate was again selected for the 2018 Americas Rugby Championship.
 He started every match, both at scrum half and at wing for new Eagles Head Coach Gary Gold.
-He started on the wing and captained the USA in another overwhelming victory (61-19 over Uruguay) to become back-to-back champions of the ARC.
-These two championships were the first ever trophies won by the USA Eagles XV team.
+He captained the US to a 61–19 victory over Uruguay to become back-to-back champions of the ARC.
 Augspurger returned to the Legion for the last season game and playoffs.
 He started on the wing and scored a late try in the playoff loss.
 Augspurger continued to play a pivotal role in the Eagles team.
-He was selected off the bench in the first ever Tier 1 nation victory over Scotland in 2018.
-He added to his try total that summer.
-Entering the 2018 fall, the USA Eagles were undefeated, they had NZ Maori, Samoa and Ireland, to finish the year.
-However, in the fall 2018 Augspurger before Nate was selected to captain and start on the wing against the NZ Maori, he discovered he had a ruptured quad tendon which required surgery.
-He remained focused going into the 2019 San Diego Legion season and 2019 Rugby World Cup.
+He was selected off the bench in the first ever Tier I nation victory over Scotland in 2018.